 Zachary Royer Scholz (b.
 1978 Washington, DC) is an artist, designer, critic, and occasional curator based in San Francisco, California.
-In his material practice he generates works by reshaping discarded objects and altering existing structures.
-His writing investigates the ways objects operate within and against existing schema.
-And, his curation highlights artworks sympathetic to his own aims.
+In his material practice he generates works by reclaiming discarded objects and altering existing structures.
+His writing investigates the ways objects are built upon and reshape existing schema.
+And, his curation highlights artworks whose aims are sympathetic to his own.
 Scholz's work has been exhibited at the Wattis Institute for Contemporary Arts, the K2 Contemporary Art Center, The San Diego Art Institute, the San Jose institute of Contemporary Art, and the Contemporary Jewish Museum, as well as with numerous commercial and nonprofit art galleries.
-He is the founder of the process-based art space Project 7, a regular Art Practical & Daily Serving contributor, and co-curated the exhibition Illegitimate Business that launched the alternative exhibition entity known as Will Brown.
+He is the founder of the process-based art space Project 7, a regular Art Practical contributor, and co-curated the exhibition Illegitimate Business that launched the alternative exhibition entity known as Will Brown.
 He holds a BA from Stanford University, and a MA and MFA from the California College of the Arts.